yusufaine/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

-### Deleting a person
+### Deleting a recipe

-1. Deleting a person while all persons are being shown
+1. Deleting a recipe while all recipes are being shown

-    1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+    1. Prerequisites: List all recipes using the `list` command.
+Multiple recipes in the list.

     1. Test case: `delete 1`<br>
        Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.